DHAMUN/About/README.md

 It has hotloading, uses React-Router (I can hear you cackling with joy), and has tests.
 (Not so many now :p)

+The server will run on Node.js, and will use MongoDB as a database.

+The app will use React Native.

 ### Contributing

 Open an issue on github.
 Make a PR that fixes it (if you want).